This article details how to harden your WordPress installation. If your WordPress site has been hacked, please view the following article first:

 When you normally connect to a website, it's usually done using the HTTP protocol which is unencrypted.
 This means that if you're logging into your WordPress site using HTTP://example.com, your password is sent in plain text.
 This is also the case if you're logging into your database via phpMyAdmin.

-To prevent your password from being transmitted in the clear, it's recommended you add Secure Hosting to your site.
+To prevent your password from being transmitted in the clear, it's recommended you add an SSL certificate to your site.
 This adds an SSL certificate which enables you to connect using HTTPS (note the 's' at the end).
 When you connect using HTTPS, your connection is encrypted and safe from anyone snooping on your network.

 View the Adding an SSL Certificate article for details on how to add the certificate.